Plant milk: Labeling and terminology

+Historically, a number of plant-based beverages have been traditionally referred to as "milk".
 One of the first reliable modern English dictionaries, Samuel Johnson's 1755 A Dictionary of the English Language, gave two definitions of the word "milk".
 The first described "the liquor with which animals feed their young from the breast", and the second an "emulsion made by contusion of seeds", using almond milk as an example.